syntaxgu/Tool_Bag/README.md

 ## Installation order
 If you're deploying the Elastic Stack in a self-managed cluster, then install the Elastic Stack products you want to use in the following order:

-Elasticsearch
+- Elasticsearch
-Kibana
+- Kibana
-Logstash
+- Logstash
-Elastic Agent or Beats
+- Elastic Agent or Beats
-APM
-Elasticsearch Hadoop

 # Elasticsearch
 ## Before you start, Elastic recommends you configure your operating system using this guide: